-In Kalimantan, SEKALA has worked with local stakeholders in Malinau to conduct analysis on land investment and the potential for green economic development.
+In Malinau district, SEKALA has worked with local stakeholders to conduct analysis on land investment and the potential for green economic development.
 SEKALA also mapped customary land in the Malinau watershed.
 This information was used by the local government and the customary council to enhance local land use planning.

 From 2011-2013, SEKALA worked for the REDD+ Task Force and REDD+ Regional Committee of Central and East Kalimantan Provinces to provide baseline data and a base map assessment of Central and East Kalimantan.
-It also helped to institutionalize an integrated cadastral mapping and survey system for the Central and East Kalimantan governments; and it supported UKP4 with the development of a ‘One Map’ policy.
+It also helped to institutionalize an integrated cadastral mapping and survey system for the Central and East Kalimantan governments; and it supported The Presidential Unit for Development Monitoring and Oversight (UKP4) with the development of a ‘One Map’ policy.